jmf5pu/ThriftMate/README.md

 **Overview**

-This repository acts as a support repository for **ThriftMate: AI Resale Pricer**
+This repository acts as a support webpage for **ThriftMate: AI Resale Pricer**

 **Support Process**